 Patricia Marie Theresa Walsh Anderson; RN, educator, widow, mother and grandmother, died quietly at the hospital after a brief illness on April 8, 2019.
 A lifetime supporter of the arts, advocate for children and charities, and a fun great bridge player and friend, Patricia sought to be a great loving support to all.

-To send flowers in memory of Patricia Walsh Anderson (Lunghard), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Patricia Walsh Anderson (Lunghard), please visit our Heartfelt Sympathies Store.

 Born in December 1932 in New York City to William Lunghard, a NY Police Officer and Margaret Lunghard, an administrator at ABC.
 Patricia was raised in the Bronx and attended school in NYC She went on to Nursing School in NJ and became an RN.
 Patricia worked in the Operating Room with her dear friend, Dottie Frank, and ended practicing as head of nursing at Elizabeth General Hospital, in Elizabeth, NJ.

 The highlight of her education was getting her master’s degree in Education in her 50’s.
 She then went to the Edison, NJ school system where she taught health and then also became a school nurse.
 Patricia went on to lead as a member of the Edison Township Board of Health as a supervisor until her retirement at age 68.